department-of-veterans-affairs/vets-website/_employment/job-seekers/less-than-one-year.md

 - Compile your service-treatment records and military hospital reports if you plan on registering for VA medical resources.
 Both of these documents can be ordered through the [National Archives](https://www.archives.gov/veterans/military-service-records/)
 - Compile private medical records and hospital reports.
-- Finalize your résumé and begin actively [searching for employment vets.gov/#110298570](/_dummy-placeholder.html).
+- Finalize your résumé and begin actively [searching for employment](/employment/job-seekers/search_jobs).
 - Consider taking one of three additional GPS tracks: Accessing Higher Education, Career Technical Training, or Entrepreneurship.
 - Consider free [education and career counseling](/education/tools-programs/education-career-counseling/)
-- At 120 days from separation you can begin applying for [federal jobs](/_dummy-placeholder.html).
+- At 120 days from separation you can begin applying for [federal jobs](/employment/job-seekers/federal-employment).

 **3. 2-4 Months Before Leaving Active Duty**